-About this course: Students will explore arime and criminology studies in order to understand the motivations that underpin criminal acts.
+About this course: The Bachelor of Criminology/Bachelor of Psychological Studies is a four-year undergraduate double degree that combines the core and foundation units of the Bachelor of Griminology and the Bachelor of Psychology.
+Students will explore crime and criminology studies in order to understand the motivations that underpin criminal acts.
 Students will gain the knowledge and skills needed to make a difference in communities by drawing on key themes in criminology to solve real problems in the community.
-Important subject areas include: an Introduction to Criminology, Policing and Offending, the Criminal Justice System, Applied Human Rights, Corporate crime, History of Criminal law and Triak, Privacy and Media Law, Contemporary Issues in Criminology, Crime across Borders, Mental Illness and Law, Crime Research and Methods, the Research Project.
+Important subject areas include: an Introduction to Criminology, Policing and Offending, the Criminal Justice System, Applied Human Rights, Corporate arime, History of Criminal law and Trials, Contemporary Issues in Criminology, Victims, Justice and the Law.
+Through completion of the accredited psychology major, students will gain a strong theoretical and applied understanding of human behaviour, cognition and emotions.
+As part of this course, students complete a fieldwork placement unit, which provides students with the opportunity to consolidate and apply the knowledge and skills gained in their studies.